dspedroborges/quiz-maker/README.md

 - [x] Infinite mode
 - [x] Support for Latex
 - [x] Creation form
+- [x] Export quizzes
+- [x] Import quizzes
 - [ ] Generation of quizzes with LLM
 - [ ] App available in English and Portuguese
-- [ ] Suggestions
+- [ ] Suggestions when question mode is "type"
-- [x] Export quizzes
-- [x] Import quizzes
 - [ ] Allow selecting which category of questions will be displayed
+- [ ] Preview of question when creating it manually

 ## Prerequisites